CoderAcademy-MEL/ruby-fund/README.md

 Read the requirements and then run the tests straight away to see what's failing.

+## Instructions

 This will be the process you need to follow for the first question.

+1. Change into the directory with the specific challenge

 From the command line: